jfalava/machine-outfitting/README.md

 # Machine Outfitting

-The one stop for setting up my Windows 11 machine cuz Ninite is overrated and everyone loves a one click install amirite.
+The one stop for setting up my Windows 11 gaming machine cuz Ninite is overrated and everyone loves a one click install amirite.

 You need [winget](https://github.com/microsoft/winget-cli/) for the installation scripts to be recognized by your PowerShell terminal.
 You can download it from the [Microsoft Store](https://www.microsoft.com/store/productId/9NBLGGH4NNS1?ocid=pdpshare).